Research: Aging Gene Communities

 The scoring of the different ways to partition the genes is below:

-As you can see the highest scoring partition is the 2nd one with 22 communities.
+As you can see the highest scoring partition is the 2nd one with 125 communities.
 This is a very coarse grained resolution, but it could still be useful because if all the aging related genes are in one cluster it still tells us something.
+Also if there aren’t that many genes in the top community, it still works.
 So the next step is to see the average scores of each community, which is below (the number on the left is the community ID number and the right is the score):